Get the latest information on New World screwworm

 Course Information

-This course will introduce what is required by the Texas Department of Agriculture, Structural Pest Control Service, Title 4, Part 1, Chapter 7, Subchapter H, Divisions 7 - Integrated Pest Management Program for School Districts.
+This course covers what is required by the Texas Department of Agriculture, Structural Pest Control Service, Title 4, Part 1, Chapter 7, Subchapter H, Divisions 7 - Integrated Pest Management Program for School Districts.

 Looking for solutions in your county?
 Contact your local extension experts